birdandhike.com logo

 The Hike

-From the eastern trailhead (Table 2, Waypoint 1), carefully cross the highway and walk west to the guardrail.
-When safely off the road on the south side of the guardrail, look west-southwest and locate two berms of dirt against a low hillside.
+Looking southwest, hikers can see two berms of dirt against a low hillside about 100 yards out.
 These berms block the old Pinto Valley Road (the Park Service has done a nice job of obscuring the old road).
-From here, you can also look to the south and see a low saddle, which is the first overlook into Pinto Valley.
+From here along the guardrail, hikers can also look south and see a low saddle, which will be the first overlook into Pinto Valley.

 The trail runs entirely in the Upper Sonoran (Mojave Desert Scrub) life zone, where the common shrubs on the hillsides are Creosote Bush, White Bursage, and Nevada Jointfir.
 In the washes, common shrubs include Catclaw Acacia and Burrobrush.